 For wires from outside USA: SWIFT: WFBIUS6S

 US Federal Tax (501-C3) ID Number: 232009062

-If your financial officer prefers to mail a check instead of an inter-bank wire, our U.S. address is below.
+If your financial officer prefers to mail a check instead of an inter-bank wire, our U.S. address is below the donations form.

 CENTER FOR JEWISH COMMUNITY STUDIES

 7 Church Lane, Suite 9, Baltimore, MD 21208 USA

 Your comments and questions are welcome.